 Metrics offer many possibilities.
 If you haven’t done it already, take a look at our previous blog on 14 HR Metrics.
 The metrics we listed enable you to track key HR areas, measure efficiency and track effectiveness.
 In the near future, we will post a blog about recruitment metrics.
 If you are interested in connecting these metrics through analytics, you should look into connecting business performance with engagement.

-To read about performance metrics, check out this blog with 21 performance metrics, including the 9-grid, number of errors, Net Promoter Score, forced ranking, revenue per employee, etc.
+To read about performance metrics, check out this blog with 21 performance metrics, including the 9-grid, the number of errors, Net Promoter Score, forced ranking, revenue per employee, etc.